biosaxs-dev/molass-develop/chapters/11/ai_assisted.md

 By following this practice, you make your workflow more robust and resilient to interruptions or environment changes.
 This workflow helps ensure you never lose important context, even if your environment changes.

-## How to Recover Context After Restart or Reopening
+## How to Recover Your AI Session Context

 When you restart your machine, reopen VS Code, or switch workspaces, you can quickly recover your previous working context by referring to the `COPILOT_CONTEXT.md` file (or your chosen context file) in your project directory.

 **Recommended Steps:**
 1. Open `COPILOT_CONTEXT.md` in your editor.
 2. Review the summarized key context, prompts, and decisions from your previous session.
-3. If needed, copy relevant prompts or code snippets back into your current AI chat or coding session to re-establish context.
+3. In your AI chat or prompt, simply say:
+   “Recover the context from `COPILOT_CONTEXT.md`.”
 4. Continue your work, updating `COPILOT_CONTEXT.md` as your session progresses.

 By following this process, you can efficiently resume your workflow with minimal loss of continuity, even after interruptions or environment changes.